9 Wrong Ways to React in Case of an Emergency

 3. Not Placing the Emergency Call

-Never ever underestimate calling the emergency services.
-People trained for these situations like firefighters, medical personnel, policemen are the ones to be called without a delay.
-The basic first aid is of importance, but it is your first obligation to announce the emergency and that professional help is required.
+Never underestimate calling the emergency services.
+People trained for these situations like firefighters, medical personnel, and policemen are the ones to be called without delay.
+Basic first aid is important, but it is your first obligation to announce the emergency and that professional help is required.

 4. Overlooking the Directions Given